Tohrusky/TelGalereya/README.md

 # tgimg-worker

-[![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/YOURUSERNAME/YOURREPO)

-## Introduction

 `tgimg-worker` is a Cloudflare Workers service for image hosting.
 It uses Telegrah's file API and provides a simple Reverse Proxy for it.
+To use `tgimg-worker`, deploy it to Cloudflare Workers using the provided deployment button.
+Then use `Custom Domains` to bind your own domain name.

+[![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/YOURUSERNAME/YOURREPO)

 ## API Endpoint `/api/v1`